zTiagok/zTiagok/README.md

   <h3> :bust_in_silhouette: About Me :bust_in_silhouette: </h3>

   <p>
-    I'm a Full-stack Web Developer Student at <a href="https://www.betrybe.com/">Trybe</a>.
+    I'm a Full-stack Web Developer!</a>.
   </p>

   <p>
     My dream is to be a Full-stack Professional in a multinational.
-I would love to work using technologies such as React, Redux, NodeJS, Sequelize, Express and so on, applying creative and responsive pages to the application.
+I would love to work applying creative and responsive pages to the application using technologies such as React, Redux, NodeJS, Sequelize, Express, and so on.
     There's nothing better than seeing a properly responsive website with clean designs.
   </p>

   <p>
-    Ever since I was young, I have always loved everything related to computers, technology and such.
+    Ever since I was young, I have loved everything related to computers, technology, and such.
 And today I am here, doing my best to become a great developer.
   </p>

   <span> Check out <a href="https://ztiagok.github.io/"> my website</a>! </span> <br>